Take command of your maritime career, become a master of the seas and rise to the top as the ship's most responsible officer.

 Australian Maritime College

-This course has a study pathway to the Australian Maritime College(opens in a new tab) as of September 2018.
+This course has a study pathway with the Australian Maritime College(opens in a new tab) as of November 2021.